-Last night I spend a glorious couple of hours emerged in all things 60s as I was transported back to Baltimore in 1962 with Hairspray The Musical.
+Last night I spend a glorious couple of hours immersed in all things 60s as I was transported back to Baltimore in 1962 with Hairspray The Musical.

 I actually cannot believe I have never seen the film, or show.
 As such was watching through fresh eyes, and had no idea what to expect other than a brightly coloured musical extravaganza.

 Tracy Turnblad(Rebecca Mendoza) is a big girl with big hair and a big heart.